Your ultimate challenge as a gravel and mountain biker in Europe!

 The "unsupported bikepacking race" TransOst Challenge takes place on many sections of the TransOst guide company and is normally runs in weekly intervals.
 However, covering the entire stretch from Bayreuth to the Black Sea in one piece is a very special challenge.
 A challenge that has to be mastered – your personal challenge.

-The route of the TransOst has never been ridden in once peace before.
-We risk to take the adventure of conquering the whole mountain range of the Fichtelgebirge, the Ore Mountains, the Sudeten (among others the Giant Mountains / Altvatergebirge), the Beskydy Mountains, the High Tatras and the Carpathians.
+We risk to take the adventure of conquering the whole mountain range of the Fichtel Mountains, the Ore Mountains, the Sudeten (among others the Giant Mountains / Altvatergebirge), the Beskydy Mountains, the High Tatras and the Carpathians.
 When you open the atlas and look at the topographic map, you can see the long mountain range.

 The route is originally explored as a mountain bike tour.
 Especially for the Challenge the track has been optimized.
 There are less difficult mountain bike trails, but there are more gravel, forest and forest trails as well as small roads.
 However, the track retains its off-road character.
 Every participant should be trained in cyckubg technique and also off-road riding.